 use a multi-agency partnership approach to provide person-centred support

 provide support based on our values, encouraging social inclusion and enhanced quality of life and discouraging restrictive practices

 use our in-house psychology team to provide proactive support for individuals and their support teams

 adopt a positive risk-taking approach which enables individuals to live a fulfilling life

-increase the independence of the person supported and seek to reduce reliance upon paid support
+increase the independence of the people we support and seek to reduce reliance upon paid support

 source appropriate permanent housing, drawing on our expertise and relationships with registered housing providers